CebolaLab/scRNA/README.md

 export PATH=/rds/general/user/hm1412/home/anaconda3/envs/scRNA2/bin/cellranger-6.1.2:$PATH
 ```

+2. Generate a reference transcriptome

 The first steps will follow the recommended pipeline from [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_ov).

-To run `cellranger count`, make sure your files are in the `bcl2fastq` naming convention e.g. SRR10009414_S1_L00X_R1_001.fastq.gz (and the corresponding R2).

 `cellranger count` will require a transcriptome reference.
 You can download the prebuilt reference.
 However, here we will compile our own using our preferred versions of the reference genome and gene annotation: